 Another challenge in general on top is that currently either workers use …/share directly or a copy from openQA cache which is shared for all worker instances.
 Somehow I have the feeling we are coming back to what I originally already thought some years ago when the "caching" was envisioned: We should just use git to clone from …/share into each worker's pool dir.

-#9 Updated by tinita about 1 year ago
+#9 Updated by tinita over 1 year ago

 One advantage of worktrees is that a list of them is kept in the repo, so you have an automatic overview how many clones are out there.